hclcnx/customizer/docs/tmp.md

   - Listing 2 provides the list of supported paths for Customizer at this point in time.
-This list currently encompasses all core IBM Connections apps but does not include the Administration URLs (aka BSS), or related IBM ICS components like IBM Docs, Meetings, Chat or Verse.
+This list currently encompasses all core IBM Connections apps but does not include the Administration URLs (aka BSS), or related IBM ICS components like IBM Docs, Chat or Verse.
 	The list may be expanded to include these and possibly other components in the future.

   - Customizer extensions are currently restricted to the organization